mauropasse/design/articles/events_executor.md

 The current implementation addresses this problem by keeping a list of weak pointers of entities.
 So before trying to execute them, a check is performed to confirm the entity hasn't expired.
-If has expired the weak pointer is removed from the list, otherwise the entity is executed normally.
+If the weak pointer has expired, then it is removed from the list, otherwise the entity is executed normally.